gaofengShi/NextworkAzureSummerProject/README.md

    <img src="pictures/web01display.png" width="400">
    <img src="pictures/web02display.png" width="400">
 ### Load Balance and Auto scaling
 The virtual machine is set for a web server in this project.
-We test the load balance based on
+We set and test the load balance based on two VMs and a virtual network.
+Here we need to following four steps to create a public load balancer:
+   - Create the virtual network: _sumpro-costiss-vn_, subnet, and Azure Basion host.
+The virtual network and subnet contains the load balancer and virtual machines.
+The bastion host is used to securely manage the virtual machines and install IIS to test the load balancer.
+   - Create load balancer: it is a zone redundant load balancer can balances VMs with zone-redundancy or data path survives and region remains healthy.
+   - NAT geteway: for outbound internet access for VMs.
+So we can test the load balance when we stop one of VMs.\

-The version 2 website is deplyed on PaaS Azure web Service.
+The version 2 website is deplyed on PaaS stracture Azure web Service.
 It is easily to scale up by change the App Service plan.
 The App Service plan is **Free F1** for the _Feedback_ simple website at moment.
 If the requirments grow up, it can be changed by increase the CPU, Memory, and Auto Scale from Hardware and  Feature views.
 ### Azure Cosmos DB for data

 ### The final website deploy